receptron/graphai/packages/lite/README.md

 };
 ```

+In order to execute independent tasks concurrently, you need to use Promise.all, but it's hard to fully optimize it and it often leads to hard-to-maintain code.

-We can slightly improve it by using Promise.all(), but this is not optimal yet (FuncD needs to wait until FuncC is done even thought it does not needs its result).
+For example, the code below is slightly optimized, but this is not fully optimized (FuncD needs to wait until FuncC is done even thought there is no dependencies, so as FundE needs to wait FuncA).

 ```Typescript
 const ExecuteAtoF = async () => {